arunlodhi/job-descriptions/tech/engineering-manager-community.md

 ### Job Summary:

 As the Engineering Manager for the Community team of our social commerce app, you will lead a group of passionate software engineers dedicated to building and enhancing the community engagement aspects of our platform.
 You will collaborate with product managers, designers, and community managers to deliver a vibrant and interactive social experience for our users.
-Your role will be instrumental in driving technical excellence, fostering a culture of creativity, and ensuring the successful delivery of high-quality features that strengthen the social fabric of our social commerce platform.
+Your role will be instrumental in driving technical excellence, fostering a culture of creativity, and ensuring the successful delivery of high-quality features that strengthen the social fabric of our platform.

 ### Key Responsibilities: